Architectural Photographer – The Ultimate Guide

 Time-Lapse

-Time-lapse adds a captivating dimension to architectural images by compressing time and showcasing the transformation of light and movement over a period.
+Time-lapse photography adds a captivating dimension to architectural images by compressing time and showcasing the transformation of light and movement over a period.
 Set up your camera on a stable tripod and capture a series of images at regular intervals.
 When compiled together, these images create a mesmerizing visual narrative that highlights the changing atmosphere, bustling activity, and the play of light across architectural spaces.

 Light Painting